David F. Anderson

 analysis of biochemical reaction networks with absolute

-concentration robustness, with Supplementary Material
+web-link), with Supplementary

 - David F. Anderson, Joke Blom, Michel Mandjes,